reproducible-reporting/stepup-reprep/docs/tutorials/before_you_begin.md

 created with StepUp RepRep, but it will be difficult to take the lead.

-## Required software and configuration
+## Required Software and Configuration

 It is assumed that you have installed and configured the following software, ideally using your operating system's software installation tool